Danicodes/6-express-react/readme.md

 }
 ```

-Note: `--btn-bg: var(--btn-color, #bada55);` uses a variable to set a variable and provides a fallback.
+Note the second color in the CSS variable: `--btn-bg: var(--btn-color, #bada55);`.
+This sets a variable and provides a fallback.

 Import it into Nav